docker-archive/classicswarm/docs/multi-manager-setup.md

     INFO[0000] New leader elected: 192.168.42.200:4000
     [...]

-Once you have established your primary manager and the replicas, create **swarm agents** as you normally would.
+Once you have established your primary manager and the replicas, create **Swarm agents** as you normally would.

 ### List machines in the cluster